Foot & Ankle Injuries Treatment

 A relatively common type of fracture, toe and forefoot fractures are usually caused by a direct blow to the foot or overuse and repetitive stress caused by high-impact sports.
 While quite painful, toe and forefoot fractures rarely require surgery.
 Usually, they need rest and a change in your daily activities to heal.
 A toe or forefoot fracture symptoms include bruising or discoloration and pain when walking or bearing weight on your foot.

 A fracture to your calcaneus (heel bone) can be especially traumatic.
 It is typically caused by a car crash or a fall from a high ladder involving your heel’s crushing under your weight.
 A calcaneus fracture can cause your heel to widen, shorten, and become deformed.
 Surgery is usually necessary to reconstruct a crushed heel.
 Even with treatment, some calcaneus fractures result in long-term complications, including pain, swelling, loss of mobility, and arthritis.
+At KSF Orthopedic Center, we offer some of the most amazing talent and care when it comes to orthopedic doctors and surgeons.
+You’ll be in good hands from your initial diagnose through treatment or surgery and aftercare.
+For more information about our services, contact us today.
+We serve the Houston, TX area including, The Woodlands, TX; Cypress, TX and nearby areas.

 Bunions & Hammer Toes